khanonjs/khanon.js-website/public/docs-getstarted/installing-khanon-js.md

 import { SceneStateInterface } from '@khanonjs/engine/decorators/scene/scene-state'
 ```

-Optimizing the bundle will result in less size and faster loading.
+Optimizing the bundle results in smaller bundle and faster loading.